 If you want an ultra-bright light for all your nocturnal hunting, the submersible GOODSMANN Rechargeable Hunting Spotlight is truly the best pick for now.
 Delivering up to 4500 lumens, this spotlight is not a pushover in the market.

 Weighing just 1.64 pounds, this spotlight is a great pick when it comes floating.
 Its size of 1575 feet makes it portable enough to carry around for hiking, boating, and hunting.
 Besides, this spotlight boasts 3 CREE led chips on the inside with a sturdy rubber and TPR-built body, featuring an antilock braking system (ABS).

 On the inside, the device comes with a rope that serves as an escape strap in the event of an emergency.
 This is complemented by the amazing 2SIP rechargeable battery that can run for hours depending on the brightness setting mode.

 There are multiple modes of lightning.
 It can be set in the high, low and SOS mode, making it suitable for use even when the hands are tight enough to operate it.
-Click here to see the best price.
+Check Price.

 3. STANLEY FATMAX Rechargeable LED Spotlight – Best For Controls